 Eastern Health has launched a temporary information line to help individuals navigate the system and connect with opioid addiction supports and services.
 The line is intended for use by those receiving Opioid Dependence Treatment, those seeking support for their opiate use, their families and health care providers.

 For seniors and individuals who support seniors, SeniorsNL is a great resource that is available throughout the province.
-SeniorsNL can also be contacted via email at firstname.lastname@example.org.
+Employees are working remote.
+SeniorsNL can also be contacted via email at email@example.com.

-Staff are working remotely.
-Their 24-Hour Support and Information Line (1-800-726-2743) will be connected with an empathetic, non-judgmental volunteer who can offer confidential emotional support, information, and resources as needed.
-All in-person support, hospital and police accompaniment services, and The Journey Project are suspended until further notice.
+Their 24-Hour Support and Information Line (1-800-726-2743) will connect you with an empathetic, non-judgmental volunteer who can offer confidential emotional support, information, and resources as needed.

 The Sexual Assault Crisis & Prevention Centre is a non-profit, community-based, charitable organization that exists to support individuals of all genders who have been impacted by sexual violence.
 They operate from a feminist, pro-choice, trauma-informed, person-centered perspective where individuals with lived experienced are honoured for their unique strengths, needs, skills, and abilities.